-- 9. The numbers of Primary Fires attended in Q4 2022-23 were up by 2%, and Secondary Fires were down by 25% over the same period in 2021-22.
+9. The numbers of Primary Fires attended in Q4 2022-23 were up by 2%, and Secondary Fires were down by 25% over the same period in 2021-22.
 While the number of Primary Fires slightly rose to 208, this was due to the number of Primary Building Fires increasing by 9%, its affects are counteracted by the number of Outdoor Fires decreasing significantly (36%).
-During this timeframe there was no life lost and 1 victim went to hospital where an injury appeared serious.
-83% of the Primary Building Fires were classified as accidental and most of them started in the kitchen area (39%).
-Unfortunately, 32% of occupancy types for these incidents was not recorded, however of that which were, a high proportion of these fires occurred in houses of a single occupancy with the person over pensionable age (18%).
-This information is fed back into the Prevention and Protection departments to further focus relevant activity and for trend analysis. - 10.
-There were 10 incidents in Q4 2022-23 where more than 5 pumps attended, 9 primary fires and 1 special service. - 11.
+During this timeframe there was 1 life lost and 2 victims went to hospital where an injury appeared serious.
+83% of the Primary Building Fires were classified as accidental and most of them started in the kitchen area (36%).
+Unfortunately, 32% of occupancy types for these incidents was not recorded however of that which were, a high proportion of these fires occurred in houses of a single occupancy with the person over pensionable age (12%) or single occupancy with the person over pensionable age (12%).
+This information is fed back into the Prevention and Protection departments to further focus relevant activity and for trend analysis.

+- 10. There were 10 incidents in Q4 2022-23 where more than 5 pumps attended, 9 primary fires and 1 special service. - 11.
 There was a 25% decrease to 94 Secondary Fires from 125 in Q4 2021-22.
 Although there was no identifiable pattern to cause this overall decrease, there was an increase of 100% in outdoor equipment & machinery incidents from 2 incidents to 4.